picosh/docs/posts/prose.md

 > All images are uploaded to a [pages](/pgs) site called `prose`.
 This means that there's an auto-generated project where you can quickly access all your blog images via https://{user}-prose.pgs.sh

-When you upload an image to prose, we make it web optimized (e.g. strip exif and reduce filesize).
+When you upload an image to prose, we make strip exif data.
 We also support an [image manipulation API](/images#image-manipulation)!

 # Blog structure